 - The average human ear can listen to 450 words in 1 minute.

 - Including stories in the background of a case can reduce anxiety.

-How to celebrate
+How to take part

-When is National Day of Listening celebrated in 2022?
+When is National Day of Listening celebrated in 2023?

 National Day of Listening is observed on the day after Thanksgiving each year.